Key takeaways

 RELATED: Humira alternatives

 There are several ways to save on Humira.
 For example, a SingleCare prescription discount card provides access to Humira coupons you can use at over 35,000 participating pharmacies across the country.
-With a Humira coupon from SingleCare, you could save over $3,000 for Humira.
+With a Humira coupon from SingleCare, you could save almost $3,000 each month for brand-name Humira.
+You can also talk to your healthcare provider about biosimilars.
+If you use a biosimilar and apply a SingleCare discount, you can save even more.
+For example, the biosimilar Hadlima costs an average of $1,391 for a one-month supply, and you can use a SingleCare coupon for Humira to pay as low as $1,017 per month.

 You can also talk to your healthcare provider or pharmacist, who may be aware of other ways to reduce your costs.

-- Tumor Necrosis Factor (TNF) inhibitors, American College of Rheumatology (2024)
+- Tumor necrosis factor (TNF) inhibitors, American College of Rheumatology (2025)

-- Top 5 reasons biologics remain expensive, Accreditation Council for Medical Affairs (2023)
+- 5 reasons biologics remain expensive, Accreditation Council for Medical Affairs (2023)

 - There are upcoming changes to your plan’s drug coverage — and we want to be sure you’re ready, Aetna (2024)